 School-Based Apprenticeships and Traineeships (SBATs) allow students to undertake a part time apprenticeship while still at school.
 SBATs offer wonderful career opportunities for students in Years 10, 11 and 12 who wish to enter the workforce but remain at school and develop a career pathway.
-Students are able to complete their Victorian Certificate of Education (VCE) while developing skills in a particular industry through working and training on the job, and receiving off-the-job training.
+Students are able to complete their Victorian Certificate of Education (VCE, VCE-VM or VPC Studies) while developing skills in a particular industry through working and training on the job, and receiving off-the-job training.